Azhar-inexture-1/flask_restful_practice/README.md

 ### Start the app.

-Open a new terminal tab and start the app:
+Open a new terminal tab and start the app

 ```bash
 python run.py